negz/nix/README.md

 shutdown -h now
 ```

+## Run the VM

-Now you can run and use your new VM.
-I typically run this inside `tmux` so I can
+I typically run qemu inside `tmux` so I can keep it running when I'm detached
-keep it running when I'm detached and watch the console.
-Note that with my setup
+and watch the console.
+Note that with my setup neither `root` nor my user
-neither `root` nor my user (`negz`) has a password, so no-one can login on the
+(`negz`) has a password, so no-one can login on the console.
+Instead I rely on
-console.
-Instead I rely on Tailscale working so I can connect using my SSH key.
+Tailscale working so I can connect using my SSH key.

 ```
 # Ctrl-A-X to stop the VM (or Ctrl-A-Ctrl-A-X if you bind Ctrl-A to tmux).